-This course presents informational methods of contextual mathematical instruction directly related to Auto Collision.
-Students will review pre-existing concepts and learn new concepts that are specific to the automotive industry.
+This course presents informational methods of contextual mathematical instruction directly related to Building Trades.
+Students will review pre-existing concepts and learn new concepts that are specific to the building industry.
 Relative mathematics will prepare students for higher education or provide them with the knowledge necessary to enter directly into the trade.
-Students will complete various assignments but not limited to projects and problem solving activities.
+Students will complete various assignments but not limited to projects and problem-solving activities.
 Additionally, students will practice Accuplacer-prep objectives.

-EMBEDDED COMMUNICATION ARTS: Grades: 11-12 Credit: 0.5
+EMBEDDED COMMUNICATION ARTS: Grades: 11-12

-The Nichols Career Center Technical English program will capitalize on student interest in collision technology and practical experience in the collision shop.
-Students will be encouraged to choose topics related to collision technology and the workplace when conducting research and presenting information.
+The Nichols Career Center Technical English program will capitalize on student interest in building trades and practical experience in a construction company.
+Students will be encouraged to choose topics related to construction and the workplace when conducting research and presenting the information.
 (Please see additional information in the Technical English syllabus)